Dor00tkit/hvext/README.md

-    ept_pte [gpa] - Displays contents of EPT entries used to translated the given GPA. indexes [address] - Displays index values to walk paging structures for the given address. pte [la] - Displays contents of paging structure entries used to translated the given LA.
+    ept_pte [gpa] - Displays contents of EPT entries used to translated the given GPA. indexes [address] - Displays index values to walk paging structures for the given address. pte [la] - Displays contents of paging structure entries used to translated the given LA. gva_to_hpa [gva] - Displays contents of paging structure entries used to translated the given GVA to HPA. read_vmcs [vmcs_field] - Displays contents of the given VMCS field (encoding) value\name from the current VMCS.

     Note: When executing some of those commands, the processor must be in VMX-root operation with an active VMCS.
     ```